jedrzejrucinski/portfolio-site/README.md

-# Alexandra Mitchell - Makeup Artist Portfolio
+# Joanna Mrowczynska - Makeup Artist Portfolio

 A modern, minimalistic portfolio website built for a professional makeup artist.
 This site showcases makeup artistry work through high-quality photography with smooth animations and an artistic feel inspired by top portfolio sites.